MathAudio Room EQ VST/AU and Room EQ for Foobar2000

 - Make sure that the "Mic signal indicator" shows the presence of the mic signal in a green color as it is shown in Fig.2.
 Please note that the Room EQ plug-in interrupts the signal path in the measurement mode, so you cannot hear the sound of the microphone in your speakers when the measurement mode is activated.

 If you have a calibration file for your microphone, you can use it.
-Just rename the calibration file to calibration.frd or calibration.cal and copy it to the Documents -> MathAudio Room EQ folder.
+Just rename the calibration file to calibration.frd, calibration.cal or calibration.txt and copy it to the Documents -> MathAudio Room EQ folder.
 Then exit your DAW (or Foobar2000) and start it once again.
 The name of the calibration file will be shown at the top right corner of the graphical area as it is shown below.

 6. Measure the frequency response of your room and your speakers

-- Plan to make no less than 5-20 measurements.
+- Plan to make no less than 5-10 measurements.
 The measurement locations must be uniformly distributed within the area of possible locations of all listeners.
+You can use the following example diagrams where the measurement points are shown in green color.

 - Place the microphone at your ear height.
 Set it vertically.
 The microphone should not be near reflective objects or sound absorbing upholstery.
-It is very convenient to use a tripod.
+It is very convenient to use a microphone stand.

 - Click the "Start Measurement" button.

 - Wait until the end of the measurement (about 10 seconds).
-Then move the microphone to the next measurement location and click the "Yes" button in the prompt window.
+Then move the microphone to the next measurement location and click the "One more measurement" button in the prompt window.
 Repeat this procedure in all the necessary measurement locations.
-Click the "No" button in the prompt window when you will finish the last planned measurement.
+Click the "Finish" button in the prompt window after finishing the last planned measurement.
 You will get the plots of frequency responses as it is shown in Fig.4 (your plots will be different).
+The "Redo the last measurement" button may be used if an occasional loud sound has happened during the measurement (e.g. dog barking).

 - Click the "Save preset" button to save the frequency response of your speakers as a .snr file.